foundriesio/docs/source/user-guide/custom-sota-client.rst

 The ``aktualizr-lite`` executable can be invoked to perform individual operations allowing more control over the update flow.

-.. warning:: The Command Line Interface is in beta stage,
-    and is subject to change over the following releases.

 .. note:: In order to use the run individual `aktualizr-lite` commands,
     the ``aktualizr-lite`` service needs to be stopped with ``sudo systemctl stop aktualizr-lite`` and/or disabled with ``sudo systemctl disable aktualizr-lite``.